 I've spent the past several months studying what's changing in mobile commerce, talking to DTC operators, and digging through the data.
 What's emerging isn't just a list of shiny features.
 It's a fundamental shift in how consumers discover, evaluate, and purchase products on their phones, and the brands that get ahead of these shifts in 2026 will compound that advantage for years.

-Here are the 10 trends I believe will define mobile commerce this year, backed by the freshest data I could find, along with real brand examples and what you should actually do about each one.
+Here are the 18 trends I believe will define mobile commerce this year, grouped into the five shifts that matter, with real brand examples, first-hand results we've seen from brands going app-first, and what you should actually do about each one.

 1. AI agents are starting to shop for your customers